Microtonality

 Outside of western classical music, a wide variety of tonal systems deliberately reject 12-tone-in-one-octave tonality.
 Arabic-Andalusian music is often described as a "quartertone" system, which divides the octave into 24 intervals.
 Equal tempered scales of 7 degrees have been identified on various traditional African instruments.
 The grama-murcchana theoretical model of tonal music in India claims the use of 22 shruti-s, presumably microintervals of unequal size (see below).

-Csound scores are flexible in the way they represent tonal positions.
+For geeks: Csound scores are flexible in the way they represent tonal positions.
 A common convention is the octave point pitch class.
-For example, the note “A4” would be assigned the tonal position “8.09”, meaning that it is the 9th note in the 8th octave (in the English convention).
+For example, the note "A4" would be assigned the tonal position "8.09", meaning that it is the 9th note in the 8th octave (in the English convention).
 This value produces a note at the diapason frequency (usually 440 Hz) on a Csound instrument.

 As explained on page Csound tuning in BP3, it is possible to send notes in both the octave point pitch class and cps formats to the same Csound instrument.
-In fact, microtonal scales will only use cps.
+In fact, microtonal scores will only use cps.
 The cps mode is also used by BP3 whenever the diapason frequency is not exactly 440 Hz.
-To make all frequencies visible on Csound scores, for example, set the diapason to “400.01”…
+To make all frequencies visible on Csound scores, for example, set the diapason to "400.01"…

 Let us take a simple example to demonstrate the use of multiple scales.
 The grammar is: